BRST, Ward identities, gauge dependence, and a functional renormalization group: Ward identities

-Despite the fact that the BRST symmetry is broken within the FRG approach nonetheless some relations refereed as the mST identities exist.
-It confirms that existence of these relations is not related with the BRST symmetry but the main reason is gauge invariance of an initial classical action.
+Although the BRST symmetry is broken in the FRG approach, nevertheless, certain relations between the Green's functions known as the mST identities exist.
+It confirms that the existence of these relations is not related with the BRST symmetry but the main reason is gauge invariance of an initial classical action.